SuttaDay makes early Buddhist teachings simple, visual, and usable in everyday life.

 How to use the site

-- Start with Today’s Sutta
+- Start with Today’s Sutta if you want a quick, guided entry.

-Try the practice, then get back to your life
+Try the practice, then get back to your life.